Eve00000/mixxxwebsite/content/news/2025-08-27-dvs-internals-pt3.md

 Interestingly, the Traktor MK2 system also uses a [Linear Feedback Shift Register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) - but with different properties.
 While Serato’s LFSR has a
 **20-bit** length, Traktor’s uses a **110-bit** register with a minimum run length of two symbols.
-The generator polynomial of the the LFSR was found by using the [Berlekamp-Massey algorithm](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm).
+The generator polynomial of the LFSR was found by using the [Berlekamp-Massey algorithm](https://en.wikipedia.org/wiki/Berlekamp%E2%80%93Massey_algorithm).

 The number of unique states an LFSR can generate is: